nextcloud/spreed/docs/commands.md

 # Chat commands

-## Admin defined commands
+!!! note

-For security reasons commands can only be added via the command line. `./occ  talk:command:add --help` gives you a short overview of the required arguments, but they are explained here in more depth:
+    For security reasons commands can only be added via the command line. `./occ  talk:command:add --help` gives you a short overview of the required arguments, but they are explained here in more depth.

+---

-### "Add command" arguments
+## "Add command" arguments

 Argument | Allowed chars | Description
 ---|---|---